jacobkap/crimebythenumbers/docs/for-loops.md

 }
 ```

 Don't run this yet because there are two issues remaining.
 The first is that if we run it as it is, it will will scrape the website for each date, save the results into the object "movie_data" and keep overwriting this object for each date.
 We need to create an object that doesn't get overwritten every iteration of the loop.
 A solution is to create an object outside of the for loop and every time the for loop iterates (in our case runs for a single date) we add the data scraped that time to this object.
-I prefer to call the object outside the loop something_final and the object that gets overwritten something_temp, where "something" is a descriptive word for the data.
-In this case we will use "movie_data_final" and "movie_data_temp".
+I prefer to call the object outside the loop *something_final* and the object that gets overwritten *something_temp*, where "something" is a descriptive word for the data.
+In this case we will use *movie_data_final* and *movie_data_temp.*

 We start by creating the object "movie_data_final" and saying it gets the value `data.frame()`.
 That's just a way to say it is a data.frame type but is empty (hence the () being empty).
-Now we need some way to add the "movie_data_temp" data to "movie_data_final" for each date.
+Now we need some way to add the *movie_data_temp* data to *movie_data_final* for each date.
 We will use the function `rbind()` which allow us to combine two data.frames together.
 Think of it like the `c()` function but for data.frames.
-So every iteration of the loop we scrape a single date then add those results to the "movie_data_final" object.
+So every iteration of the loop we scrape a single date then add those results to the *movie_data_final* object.

 ```r